microsoft/react-native-windows-samples/website/versioned_docs/version-0.62/native-modules-setup.md

 8. Update JS main module path (relative path to metro projectRoot) in `App.cpp` if necessary ([example](https://github.com/react-native-community/react-native-webview/blob/master/example/windows/WebViewWindows/App.cpp#L25)).

 ### Documenting Your Module
-Once your module is complete, update [react-native-community/directory](https://github.com/react-native-community/directory) so that it's information on your native module is up to date.
+Once your module is complete, update [react-native-community/directory](https://github.com/react-native-community/directory) so that its information on your native module is up to date.
 If you are building a native module which will be maintained by Microsoft, please update the Supported Community Modules documentation in [react-native-windows-samples] with your native module's information.